Joseph Stanislaus Ostoja-Kotkowski: Biography

 Ostoja was involved in part of the 1994 Adelaide Festival's Technilusions.
 He displayed some of his Fractals and Mandelbrots and was displayed with "current" and "state of the art" technologies Animation, Virtual Reality and CD-ROM.

-He died at home on 2 April 1994 of heat failure, in the cottage Arbroath on the Booth estate at Stirling South Australia, where he had lived under the patronage of the Booth family for over 40 years.
+He died at home on 2 April 1994 of heart failure, in the cottage Arbroath on the Booth estate at Stirling South Australia, where he had lived under the patronage of the Booth family for over 40 years.
 His studio was on the same property.

 Collections

 Ostoja's work is held in the following collections: